squashyweeb/ytdl-discord-bot/README.md

 Feel free to open issues or submit pull requests with improvements or suggestions!

 License
 This project is licensed under the MIT License.
-See the LICENSE file for details
+See the LICENSE file for details.